RoelN/FontJit/README.md

 ```

-Or call loadFont directly to immediately download the font, regardless of whether the element is intersecting:
+Or call `loadFont` directly to immediately download the font, regardless of whether the element is intersecting:

 ```javascript
 // Load font for this element immediately loadFont('.boing');

 ```

+You can pass either a selector, a DOM element, or a Nodelist to `loadFont` and `lazyLoadFont`.